TomMunoz3772/electroacPy/docs/01-introduction.md

     :name: intro-image
     :scale: 50%

 Example of sound diffraction around a round speaker head.
-Based on the Elipson 4260.
+Inspired from the Elipson 4260.
 ```

 ## Installation